-For the most part it was just my wife and I diving together for that week.
-We dove where we wanted, when we wanted.
+For the most part, it was just my wife and me diving together for that week.
+We dove where we wanted.
+When we wanted.
 We lingered when we saw interesting things and we covered large areas when we wanted to explore the topography.
 We dove safely and we had a fantastic time.

 It’s all up to you!

 Shore diving makes you responsible for the transportation, assembly, and cleaning of your own gear.
 It makes you responsible for researching dive sites and understanding the local conditions.
 Shore diving makes you responsible for your own safety and enjoyment and it is much, much cheaper than diving from guided boats!